-"Public parking area" means an area, whether publicly or privately owned or maintained, open to the use of the public for parking motor vehicles.

-§61-6-6.
-Destruction of building by rioters; penalty therefor and for rioting without such injury Mobs and lynching; penalties; liability of county or city.

-If any person engaged in a riot, rout or unlawful assemblage, pull down or destroy, in whole or in part, any dwelling house, courthouse, jail, prison, asylum, hospital, school or college building, or any public building of any character, or assist therein, he or she shall be guilty of a felony, and, upon conviction, shall be confined in the penitentiary not less than one nor more than ten years; and though no such building be injured, every rioter, and every person unlawfully or tumultuously assembled, shall be guilty of a misdemeanor, and, upon conviction, shall be confined in jail not more than one year and fined not exceeding \$500.
+"Public parking area" means an area, whether publicly or privately owned or maintained, the use of the public for parking motor vehicles. §61-6-6.
+Destruction of building by rioters; penalty therefor and for rioting without such injury Mobs and lynching; penalties; liability of county city.
+If any person engaged in a riot, rout or unlawful assemblage, pull down or destroy, in whole or in part, any dwelling house, courthouse, jail, prison, asylum, hospital, school or college building, or any public building of any character, or assist therein, he or she shall be guilty of a felony, and, upon conviction, shall be confined in the penitentiary not less than one nor more than ten years; and though no such building be injured, every rioter, and every person unlawfully or tumultuously assembled, shall be quilty of a misdemeanor, and, upon conviction, shall be confined in jail not